Battle of Podhajce (1698): Nobility conflict with king resulting in end of the campaign

 Polish and Saxon troops located near Lviv noticed increased Tatar activity and on 6 September set out at a slow pace in the direction of Podhajce through Brzeżany.
 In Brzeżany, king received information about Tatar's withdrawal.
 Commonwealth army was insufficiently equipped with supplies (and demoralised because of it) and did not have enough artillery to siege Kamianets.
 Also, the conflict between the nobility and the Sapieha family in Lithuania resulted in call to gather of Pospolite ruszenie there.
 Therefore, king proposed ending the campaign.
 Senate Council made king assign 10,000 troops to block Kamianets for the duration of peace negotiations.
 Resolution of the Senate Council ended the campaign.

 Conflict between king and Polish nobilities intensified.
 King showed a disrespectful attitude towards Polish laws and customs.
 Poles did not like the demoralised Saxons army that committed robbery and rapes.
 On 25 September Michał Potocki and drunken soldiers from his chorągiew went to the king's tent in Brzeżany and insulted the people present there.
 The king was not there at that moment, and when he found out about it, he moved to the Saxon camp.
 He prepared the Saxon troops in battle formation and moved 1,000 steps to the Polish camp in order to temper the Poles.
 Polish army hetmans tried to calm down the agitated Polish army.
 The hetmans did not believe that king will strike the Polish army, but as a precaution, instead of entering into a general battle, it was decided to use Hit-and-run tactics.
 However, mediation between commanders allowed the situation to be calmed down peacefully and on 28 September a settlement has been reached.
 After that situation the promised units to block Kamianets were not assigned.

 Treaty of Karlowitz

 5 months after the battle Treaty of Karlowitz was signed.
 Although unsuccessful, the Commonwealth campaign had political impact on Polish demands, contributing to obtaining Podolia with undestroyed Kamianets.
 Commonwealth returned John III Sobieski gains in Moldova.
 The last Tatars raid occurred one month later resulting in second Battle of Martynów (1699).
-From then on, Commonwealth and Turkey were a friendly neighbours.
+From then on, the Commonwealth and the Ottomans were friendly neighbours.